 How Much Does a Medical Assistant Make?

-According to Salary, as of July 31st of this year, medical assistants typically earn a median hourly wage of $17 per hour, ranging from $15 to $18.
+According to PayScale, the medical assistants typically earn a median hourly wage of $17 per hour, ranging from $13.31 to $22.07.
 This number will differ depending on a variety of factors including location and type of work environment.
-Total pay each year ranges from $22,635 to $39,883 for medical assistants of varying experience.
+Total pay each year ranges from $28,000 to $46,000 for medical assistants of varying experience.

 How Do I Become a Medical Assistant?

-You will first need to complete a certified medical assistant program.
-Through Cambridge, completing the program and earning your diploma will take approximately 36 weeks.
-After you receive your diploma, you will be eligible to take your certification exams.
-With our program, you have two options for certification including:
+You will first need to complete a medical assistant program.
+Through Cambridge, completing the program and earning your diploma/certificate will take approximately 36 weeks.
+After you receive your diploma/certificate, you will be eligible to take your certification exams.

-For the Medical Assistant Certification, you are able to sit for the RMA, CMA and NCCT national registry and certification exams.
-Additionally, you are able to sit for the Phlebotomy and EKG NCCT exam.
-Once you complete your certification, you will be able to enter the workforce as a Certified Medical Assistant.
+For the Medical Assistant Certification, you are able to sit for the RMA (AMT), CMA (AAMA) and NHA (CCMA and CMAA) national registry and certification exams.
+Additionally, you are able to sit for the Phlebotomy and EKG through the NHA exam.
+Once you complete your diploma/certificate, you will be able to enter the workforce as a Certified/Registered Medical Assistant.

 Where Can Medical Assistants Work?